 - Tuition Protection Service - designed to ensure that students receive the tuition they have paid for

 In addition to tuition fees, students may be required to pay a Student Services and Amenities Fee (SSAF).
 Textbooks and other course materials will also result in additional costs.

 For further information on costs related to your study at UTS, visit the international students' fees information page.

-The course suits students from business and non-business backgrounds who are interested in entrepreneurship and developing their own business ideas, corporate innovation executives wanting to upgrade their skills and knowledge, and current entrepreneurs who require specific skills and knowledge in entrepreneurship.
+The course suits students from business and non-business backgrounds who are interested in entrepreneurship and developing their own business, corporate innovation managers and executives wanting to upgrade their skills and knowledge, and current entrepreneurs who seek specific skills and knowledge in entrepreneurship.